SAP-samples/btp-terraform-samples/released/discovery_center/mission_3488/nocf/README.md

-# Sample Setup of an SAP Task Center on SAP BTP - Step 1
+# Discovery Center mission - Get started with Extended Planning and Analysis (xP&A)

 ## Overview

-This directory contains the setup of SAP Task Center from scratch namely a new subaccount including the relevant entitlements, a Cloud Foundry environment and a Cloud Foundry space.

-This directory contains the configuration the first step of the setup namely:

-- a new subaccount
-- the entitlements for SAP Task Center
-- the subscription for SAP Build Workzone, standard edition
-- the Cloud Foundry environment
+This sample shows how to set up your SAP BTP account for the Discovery Center Mission - [Get started with Extended Planning and Analysis (xP&A)](https://discovery-center.cloud.sap/missiondetail/3488/)

+## Content of setup

-- The trust setup to the custom IdP
+The setup comprises the following resources:

-- Assignment of users to the role collections
+- Creation of the SAP BTP subaccount
+- Enablement of Cloudfoundry Environment - [see available regions and endpoints](https://help.sap.com/docs/btp/sap-business-technology-platform/regions-and-api-endpoints-available-for-cloud-foundry-environment)
+- Entitlements of services
+- Subscriptions to applications
+- Role collection assignments to users

 ## Deploying the resources

+Make sure that you are familiar with SAP BTP and know both the [Get Started with btp-terraform-samples](https://github.com/SAP-samples/btp-terraform-samples/blob/main/GET_STARTED.md) and the [Get Started with the Terraform Provider for BTP](https://developers.sap.com/tutorials/btp-terraform-get-started.html)

-To deploy the resources of step 1 execute the following commands:
+To deploy the resources execute the following commands:

 1. Initialize your workspace: